 The eagles wear a 70g solar-powered GPS-PTT satellite transmitter.
 The transmitter weighs about the same as 20 pennies.
 This is less than 2% of an eagle’s body weight.
 The transmitter is attached externally, like a backpack with a harness made of special Teflon ribbon.
 The transmitters do not interfere with flying, hunting, mating or nesting and allow biologists to safely and easily follow the movements of these birds.
 The transmitter powers on once every hour and a tiny GPS unit inside it takes a location for the bird which is accurate to about 50 ft.
 Then, every three days the transmitter turns on and sends all of these locations to satellites, which in turn bounce the information back to earth.
 Biologists and the public can then view the locations and learn about the birds.

 Click each bird’s name in the menu near the top of the page to read about each bird’s story.
 Please visit the following link to view interactive maps for the tracked bald eagles: http://www.seaturtle.org/tracking/?project_id=506

-Solar panels recharge the transmitter’s battery, and in general provide three-five years of tracking data from each bird.
+Solar panels recharge the transmitter’s battery, and in general provide about three years of tracking data from each bird.
 The transmitters will provide important information on the following aspects of bald eagle ecology, which will help to inform conservation decisions for bald eagles in the future: